 The claim was brought by Mathiew Loisel, who is currently incarcerated at the Maine State Prison, on behalf of himself and other patients with Hepatitis C. Mr. Loisel was represented by attorneys at Berman & Simmons, PA, and Andrew Schmidt Law, PLLC.
 As of October 2017, the Maine Department of Corrections was aware that more than 580 Maine prisoners were infected with chronic Hepatitis C and yet were actively treating only three patients.
 Mr. Loisel is one of the more than 500 inmates who was denied treatment under the old Department of Corrections policies, but under the settlement agreement, will be treated within the next two years.

-Berman & Simmons attorneys Miriam Johnson and Taylor Asen, along with Peter Mancuso of Andrew Schmidt Law, led the negotiation over the course of the last year.
+Berman & Simmons attorney Miriam Johnson, along with Peter Mancuso of Andrew Schmidt Law, led the negotiation over the course of the last year.
 “Even before COVID-19 there was a lesser known epidemic making its way through Maine’s prisons: Hepatitis C. We are pleased that Maine’s correctional system recognized a public health problem and worked with us to come up with funding and policy changes, avoiding a trial,” said attorney Johnson.
 “We are proud of Mathiew’s activism which brought this issue to our attention.
 The agreement we were able to reach with the state brings our corrections system in line with the community standard of medical care and the state’s obligations under the constitution.”

 Hepatitis C is a life-threatening, communicable disease that attacks the liver, causing diminished liver function, cirrhosis, and liver failure.
 Even in the initial stages of the disease, Hepatitis C can cause serious symptoms, including chronic fatigue, severe depression, arthritis, as well as an increased risk of heart attacks, diabetes, nerve damage, jaundice, and various cancers.